practicingruby/practicing-ruby-paid/posts/v5/010-prototypes.md

 understanding of prototype-based programming all that much.
 Suffice to say for now that this class can help us add new attributes and methods to a singleton object using a concise assignment-style syntax.
-This will make more sense when we start to use it.
+This will make more sense when we start to make use of it.

 We add another bit of syntax sugar: a global method named `Object` (not to be confused with the class of the same name):